-The EnviroLAV Toilet System is making a significant impact at the Porgera Joint Venture (PJV)’s Porgera mine in Papua New Guinea.
+The EnviroLAV Toilet System significantly impacts the Porgera Joint Venture (PJV)’s Porgera mine in Papua New Guinea.
 The underground mine has seven of the pneumatic toilets currently on-site – four male and female Dual EnviroLAVs, and four unisex Standard EnviroLAVs – with two more on order.

 Taking the Lead in Hygiene across PNG Mines